Vegan Wild Rice, Macadamia, and Fall Fruit Stuffing

 • Salt and pepper

 • Fresh rosemary, marjoram, sage, and thyme.
-Hint: many stores sell these herbs together in a single, less expensive pack.
-Keep your eyes out for "Bouquet Garnis", "Stuffing Herbs", "Turkey Roasting Herbs", etc.
+Many stores sell these herbs together in a single, less expensive pack during the fall.
+Look for "Bouquet Garni", "Stuffing Herbs", or "Turkey Roasting Herbs".

 • Dried cranberries.
-Try to find ones that are unsweetened or fruit juice sweetened.
-Dried cranberries can hide a lot of sneaky sugar.
+Try to find cranberries that are unsweetened or fruit juice sweetened.

 • Apples

 • Fresh cranberries.
-Optional, but they make for such a beautiful, seasonal garnish.
+Optional, but they're a beautiful, seasonal garnish.

 • Persimmon.
 Another optional but special seasonal treat.